 4. Life span

 There is some argument about the longevity of the ceramic coated cookware and it all comes down to the use of the product.
 Using oil while cooking leads to rigorous cleaning and scrubbing of the pan which will eventually scrape off the non-stick layer and reduce the life span of the product, be it ceramic coated or Teflon coated.
 On an average, ceramic coated pots carry their non-stick properties for a period of one year.
+This is not the case with 100% pure ceramic cookware though.
 Here’s tips to follow in order to make sure that you make the most of your dime:

 - Wash the pot using a mild detergent and a dishcloth.
 Avoid using scour pads.